Last Updated on

-We hope that kitty won't mind being dusted with flea powder but really there are some things that are done for kitty's own good and using flea powder is on the list.
+Being dusted with flea powder is probably not on the top of kitty's list of fun things but really there are some things that are done for kitty's own good and using flea powder is on the list.

 Flea powder can be used as a standalone treatment if the flea problem is not severe or it can be used as an addition to other treatments to have the best possible ongoing results.

-It's also going to work fast, so that's a good thing when you are looking for a fix, there and then, on the spot.
+Well, it works fast, so that's a very good thing when you are looking for a fix, there and then, on the spot.

 It is quick and easy to apply.